OB-lab/James_et_al._2021-MBE/README.md

   + Genetic properties: Data type, number of markers, recombination rate, and mutation rate.
 FREQ in the data type field specifies to estimate the SFS with the simulations.

-Every section starts with a comment line starting with the characters ```//```.
-The name of the template file must be the root name of the SFS file plus the extention ```.tpl```.
-For instance, the corresponding template file name of ```D00_H00_jointMAFpop1_0.obs``` should be ```D00_H00.tpl```.
+Every section is introduced by a comment line starting with the characters ```//```.
+The name of the *template* file must be the root name of the SFS file plus the extention ```.tpl```.
+For instance, the corresponding *template* file name of *D00_H00_jointMAFpop1_0.obs* SFS should be *D00_H00.tpl*.

 For the Dune-Headland pairs, we considered seven demographic models ranging from no migration, free migration, and migration after secondary contact.
-Sample template files for the D00-H00 pair are in the directory ```TemplateFiles/Pair```.
+Sample template files for the *D00-H00* pair are in the directory ```TemplateFiles/Pair```.
 Beware file names were modified to distinguish among models here.
 They assume Dune population comes first in the SFS file.

   + Model 1: No migration.
   + Model 2: Bidirectional migration.